jchens/my-oven/README.md

 # oh heck! my oven

-A game about just trying to go back home. [https://connect.unity.com/mg/2d/oh-heck-the-oven-prototype](Play the game for yourself here.)
+A game about just trying to go back home.
+[Play the game for yourself here.](https://connect.unity.com/mg/2d/oh-heck-the-oven-prototype)

 ## About the game
 Your time machine is broken, keeping you stuck in a temporal loop!
 You left the oven on back at home, so you have to escape this loop as soon as possible!